 When asked about the meaning of life, his response was uplifting:

 “I never really thought about [the meaning of life].
 I do understand everyone has meaning in their life.
 Even people like me who have been, and still live, through tremendous struggles to find happiness and freedom.
 But I believe difficulties don’t matter till you see the difference.
 Perhaps it’s not only seeing but also to having a desire to achieve a difference in life”.

 He concluded with a philosophical take on how one can deal with the challenges of life and death:

+“When you have difficult situations, the difficulties matter at the beginning.
+Then you get used to it.
+Most of incidents that I come across exemplify this known reality.
+However life is uncertain, no one knows the moment that we are going to have our last breath.
 “It was very difficult for us to move to another cage, leaving Mr. Chun behind, but we still had work to do.
 We moved to the next cage where Tang Man Wai, who is 64 years old, has spent over 30 years in the same cage.
 He was born and grew up in Hong Kong, and was only able to study up to primary school level due to family problems.”

 He remembered how and why he came here and what the cages were like before:

+“I was engaged in many professions, one time I worked as a cook and another time as a labourer, But the monthly income was not enough to have an apartment, and I could have this cage; it was the best solution at that time.
+That’s how I came here in 1983.
 “There were three blocks in this floor when I was first came, 70-80 people were here and they managed their life in each cage.
 At some time children and women were also here.
 But now few of us remain.
 Some of them passed away but a few were able to get public houses.”